6 Sights in Karlovy Vary, Czechia (with Map and Images)

 Show sight on map

-The statue of Hygiei, also the statue of Hygiei, in Karlovy Vary represents the goddess of health, cleanliness and also the moon Hygieia.
-Located in the Hot Spring Colonnade, it dates back to 1878, the author of the work was Vincenz Pilz.
+The statue of Hygia, also known as the statue of Hygieia, in Karlovy Vary represents the goddess of health, cleanliness and the moon, Hygieia.
+It is located in the Hot Spring Colonnade, it dates back to 1878, the author of the work was Vincenz Pilz.

 Wikipedia: Socha Hygie (Karlovy Vary, Vřídelní kolonáda) (CS)